IgorMundstein/WinMemoryCleaner/README.md

 ## 🌐 Translation

-If you are a native speaker of any language other than English, you can contribute by translating the file: [English.json](/src/Resources/Localization/English.json)
+If you're a native speaker of a language other than English, you can contribute by translating the [English.json](/src/Resources/Localization/English.json) file.

+**Please note:** Translated texts should be provided in **lowercase**.
+The application will automatically handle capitalization as needed for the user interface.

+### How to Test Your Translation

-💡 You can test any translation by creating a file alongside the executable
+You can test any translation by creating a file alongside the executable:

-1. Visit [https://ss64.com/locale.html](https://ss64.com/locale.html) to get the **locale description** of the language
+1. Visit [https://ss64.com/locale.html](https://ss64.com/locale.html) to get the **locale description** for your language.
-2. Save it as **{locale-description}.json** using **UTF-8** as character encoding
+2. Save your translation as **{locale-description}.json** using **UTF-8** character encoding.
 3. Launch the application.
-If successful, the new language and changes will be visible
+If successful, the new language and your changes will be visible.
-4. Either submit a pull request or upload the file to the [translation discussion](https://github.com/IgorMundstein/WinMemoryCleaner/discussions/14)
+4. Once tested, please either submit a pull request or upload the file to the [translation discussion](https://github.com/IgorMundstein/WinMemoryCleaner/discussions/14).

+### For .NET Developers

-💡 If you are a .NET developer
+If you are a .NET developer, you can integrate the new file directly into the project:

-1. You can add the new file to the Resources\Localization folder
+1. Add the new file to the `Resources\Localization` folder.
-2. Change the file build action property to Embedded Resource
+2. Change the file's **Build Action** property to `Embedded Resource`.
-3. Rebuild and run the WinMemoryCleaner project
+3. Rebuild and run the `WinMemoryCleaner` project.

-💡 AI translation tools will be utilized when a new version requires changes to the translated text.
-The contributor's efforts to submit updates are always appreciated.
+We appreciate all contributions!
+Please note that AI translation tools will be utilized when a new version requires changes to the translated text.
+Your efforts to submit updates are always valued.

 | **Language** | **Contributor(s)** | **Language** | **Contributor(s)** |
 |:---|:---|:---|:---|